 III.
 COVERED AND EXCLUDED EVENTS

-The RA policy provides insurance protection for loss of revenue due to unavoidable causes of loss, including a decline in crop prices.
+The RA policy provides insurance protection for loss of revenue due to unavoidable causes of loss, due to a natural disaster or a decline in crop prices or a combination of both.

 IV.
 MARKET AVAILABILITY